International collaboration partners

 Confederation of European Waste to Energy Plants (CEWEP) is the association of the owners and operators of Waste to Energy Plants, representing 394 Waste to Energy Plants from 18 European countries.

 The International Solid Waste Association (ISWA) is promoting and developing sustainable and professional waste management worldwide.
-ISWA has 1,400 members in more than 90 countries, thereof national member organizations in 40 countries and some 100,00 members associated with its national member organizations.
+ISWA has 1,400 members in more than 90 countries, thereof national member organisations in 40 countries and some 100,00 members associated with its national member organisations.